htothehilla/datasistern/index.md

 7. The work of data science, like all work in the world, is the work of many hands.
 Data feminism makes this labor visible so that it can be recognized and valued
 Organize against oppression
 [Qoute](https://journals.sagepub.com/doi/10.1177/2053951720942544)
-Have inspired me so much.
 [Open access version of book](https://data-feminism.mitpress.mit.edu/)

-# Race after technology by Ruha Benjamin
+##Race after technology by Ruha Benjamin
 First introduction to critical race theory applied to technology.
 The examples within the book demonstrated how tech can preptuate a "new jim code", by enabling and perpetuating racial violence.

 # New to the dataverse ?